Deerfield River: Recreation

 for class II and III paddlers, and the "Dryway" for class IV paddlers.

 There are several tributaries of the Deerfield River that provide excellent whitewater creek runs, including the class IV-V West Branch of the Deerfield in Readsboro, Vermont, the class V Dunbar Brook in Monroe, Massachusetts, the class V Pelham Brook in Rowe, Massachusetts, the class IV Cold River in Florida and Charlemont, Massachusetts, and the class III Chickley River in Hawley, Massachusetts.

 This is also an excellent trout fishery, great for fly fishing.
 Two sections between the Fife Brook dam and the Route 2 bridge are catch and release.
-There are 5 dams which control the majority of the river flow and allow selectable trout fishing through the year.
+There are five dams that control the majority of the river flow and allow selectable trout fishing through the year.